aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Download

 Checks if all products are downloads to enable or disable service options.
-This decorator is available since 2015.10.

 download.all (optional)
 : If set to "1", the delivery or payment service option in the checkout process is only available when all products in the basket contain a download attribute (i.e. are download products).
 Otherwise, the service option is disabled.
 A value of "0" enables the service option if at least one of the products in the basket is *not* a download product resp. disables the option if all products are downloads.